tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 This repo is for hosting a specialized multi-agent suite built on the Google Agent Development Kit (ADK).
 This system automates the lifecycle of business process engineering from defining the initial requirement analysis to designing a process based on those requirements, testing it to ensure compliance with best industry standards, running simulations of the process to identify potential bottlenecks, and then finally, creating a process document hosting the design.

 **NOTE**
-This ADK sample should be regarded as PoC status only.
+* This ADK sample should be regarded as PoC status only.
 The LLMs can sometimes fail with unpredictable results.
+* The code used in this sample could also be better refined.
+There are currently safeguards and functions which could be optimised, removed or trimmed down in size.

 ## ⚙️ Features